gwizard/gwizard/README.md

 Note: GWizard is ready to use today, but this project is young and the contracts may change in the future.

-These modules are currently present in GWizard.
-This is just a broad overview; see the README for each module for details on how to install and use them.
+These are the modules currently present in GWizard.
+See their individual README files for detailed information.

 ### gwizard-config

 The `ConfigModule` loads and binds a configuration object from a YAML file, using Dropwizard's nifty system property override mechanism.
-You almost certainly want this.

 [README for gwizard-config](gwizard-config/README.md)

 ### gwizard-logging

-The `LoggingModule` sets up logback and routes all the 'other' logging frameworks into it - jakarta commons logging, log4j, and java.util.logging (using the LevelChangePropagator).
+The `LoggingModule` sets up Logback and routes all the 'other' logging frameworks into it so you get a single seamless log.
 GWizard applications should simply log via SLF4J.

 [README for gwizard-logging](gwizard-logging/README.md)